collins-harry/minesweeper/README.md

 - [ ] GUI based control for human player (possible same as GUI viewer)

 ## AI Player
+Will initially make several random clearances, later on I will refine guesses to maximise information return (ie. corners might be a bad idea but the might have a higher probability of a 'cascade')

-Simple AI will iteratively alternate between basic logic clearing and flagging.
+The player will then iteratively alternate between basic logic clearing and flagging.
-There is a second logic technique which uses more than directly adjacent tiles to clear and flag.
+There is a second more advanced logic technique for select circumstances when simple adjacent logic technique fails.

-When stuck will resort to probabilistic model
+When player is stuck it will resort to analytical probabilistic techniques.

+I may attempt machine learning techniques later.

+### Initialisation
+- [ ] Random guessing
+- [ ] Refined guessing

+### Logic methods
 - [ ] Simple clearing function (board level)
 - [ ] Flagging function (board level)
 - [ ] Add second additional logic technique

+### Probabilistic method
+- [ ] Guessing probabilistic function
-- [ ] Develop probabilistic model
+- [ ] Refined probabilistic function